metabase/metabase/docs/troubleshooting-guide/cant-log-in.md

 - you can't see the login page, or
 - your credentials aren't accepted.

+## Do you know who is managing your login?

+**Background:** Metabase can manage accounts itself, or administrators can configure it to let people log in using credentials managed by some other service, such as Google, [SAML-based authentication][saml], or [LDAP][troubleshooting-ldap].
+Metabase questions and dashboards can also be embedded in other websites.

+**Scenarios:**

+1. If Metabase is managing your account, or if your instance is using LDAP, you will typically log in directly using an email address and password.
+2. If some other service (like Google) is managing your credentials, you will typically see a single button that launches a pop-up dialog when you log in.
+3. If a Metabase question or dashboard is embedded in another website or web application, that site or application determines who you are.
+It may pass on your identity to Metabase to control what data you are allowed to view---please see [our troubleshooting guide for sandboxing][sandboxing] if you are having trouble with this.

+If you are an administrator, you can go to **Admin Panel** and select **People**, then search for a user and look for an icon beside their name.
+If they log in using Google credentials, Metabase displays a Google icon.
+If they log in using an email address and password stored in Metababse, no icon is shown.
+FIXME: what other situations?

+If you are an administrator and want to check SSO settings, go to **Admin Panel**, choose **Settings**, then select the **Authentication** tab.
+[This FAQ][auth] explains how to configure SSO for various providers.

 ## Do you need to reset your password?

 **Root cause:** You have forgotten your password.

 **Steps to take:**

+1. As noted above, if you are logging in via Single Sign-On, your password is managed by that service, not by Metabase, so you need to reset your password there.
-1. If you are using the desktop Mac App, click on the **Help** menu item and select `Reset Password`.
+2. If you are using the desktop Mac App, click on the **Help** menu item and select `Reset Password`.
-2. If you are an administrator and want to reset someone's passsword, go to **Admin Panel**, select **People**, click on the ellipsis "..." next to the person's account, and select `Reset Password`.
+3. If you are an administrator and want to reset someone's passsword, go to **Admin Panel**, select **People**, click on the ellipsis "..." next to the person's account, and select `Reset Password`.
-3. If you are using the web app as a normal user:
+4. If you are using the web app as a normal user:
    1. Click the link in the lower-right of the login screen that reads, "I seem to have forgotten my password".
    2. If your Metabase administrator has [set up email][setting-up-email] you will receive a password reset email.
    3. If email has not been configured, you will need to contact a Metabase admin to perform a password reset.